-Isiolo Gerenuk is a species of antelope that belongs to the same family as the gazelles.
+Gerenuk is a species of antelope that belongs to the same family as the gazelles.
 Gerenuk is actually derived from the Somali word garanuug which means giraffe-necked.
-Gerenuk are found in Shaba, Buffalo Springs, Bisanadi and Samburu National Reserve.
+The gerenuk is found in Shaba, Buffalo Springs, Bisanadi and Samburu National Reserve.

-Gerenuk, the long-necked antelope also known as giraffe gazelle is characterised by its long, slender neck and legs and is native to the horn of Africa region.
+The long-necked antelope also known as giraffe gazelle is characterized by its long, slender neck and legs and is native to the horn of Africa region.

 Feeding primarily on thorny vegetations.
 Only males have horns